ban-m/readuntillogfiles/README.md

 # Log file of Read Until experiment
 - Author: Bansho Masutani<banmasutani@gmail.com>

+## Remark:

+The Dyss packeges was moved to a [GitHub repository](https://github.com/ban-m/dyss), as BitBucket no longer support Mercurial repositories.
+(2020/09/08)

 ## Short Summary
-  This repository contains some log files obtained during sequencing runs with "Read Until" API bundled with MinION sequencer.
+  This repository contains log files obtained during sequencing with "Read Until" API bundled with MinION sequencer.
-  One may find it informative when validating/questioning about results in our paper which will be published soon.
+  One may find it useful when validating/questioning about results in our paper.
 For example, if you want to know how quickly our algorithm can process each query in replicate no.2,  you can just type the following unix command:
   ```
   cat ./logfile-replicate-2/*.log | grep "processing "
   ```